 AI takes attribution to the next level by replacing static rules with dynamic, data-driven learning.
 Instead of applying fixed formulas, AI continuously updates attribution models based on real-time customer behavior, ensuring more accurate credit assignment [6].

 One of AI's standout features is its ability to highlight subtle influences on conversions.
-For example, it can identify how early-stage interactions - like a social media post or email - play a role in sparking customer interest [3].
+For example, it can identify how early-stage interactions - like a YouTube post or email - play a role in sparking customer interest [3].
 Real-time analysis also allows marketers to make immediate adjustments to campaigns, rather than waiting for post-campaign reports, capturing opportunities that might otherwise be missed [6].

 "AI is not just an incremental improvement; it's a paradigm shift." – Rian Sigvaldsen, Owner, Pro Q [6]